learn-co-students/node-debugger-lab-g-416/README.md

 ## Objectives

 1. Use Node built-in debugger by putting statements into a given script to find a problem by using debugger
-2. Launch debugger
+1. Launch debugger
-3. Fix the script
+2. Fix the script

 ## Introduction

+You've been hired by XYZ bank to fix some of their account creation code.
+They had some bad developers in the past that left some bugs in the code.
+Your job is to fix all the issues and get the code functional again.

 In this lab, you'll debug a Node script which has an issue.